benmvp/slides/2018/nodesummit/esnext.md

 - We use the `static` keyword for the field
 - ES2015 had `static` methods, but now this proposal adds static fields
 - Highly likely you've been using `static` for React `propTypes`
-- We've been using this feature since it was introduced at Stage 1 2 years ago!
+- We've been using this feature since it was introduced at Stage 1 two years ago!

 - We can go further!
 What about the `state` declaration?

 /////